nathrsys/nathrsys/README.md

 - 👋 Hi, I’m @nathrsys
 - 👀 I’m interested in java and java related technologies
-- 🌱 I’m currently learning .
+- 🌱 I’m currently working as software developer with a software product giant.
 - 💞️ I’m looking to collaborate on various webapps projects to engance my learning process in the technology world.
 - 📫 How to reach me: nath.rsys@gmail.com
 - 😄 Pronouns: his/him